Kidneys act as a filter in the human body. The main function of a kidney is to discard waste elements and excess fluid from the body.

 How is hardness checked in water?

 Water containing valuable minerals such as magnesium and calcium taken in sufficient quantities actually prevent the formation of kidney stones and promote good health and healthy bones.
 Research has effectively proved that water devoid of these natural substances makes the bones weak and is detrimental to health in the long run.
-RO hard water purifiers reduce the dissolved salts by 90% and often leave drinking water stripped of its nutrients.
+The best water purifier for home use, especially, RO hard water purifiers reduce the dissolved salts by 90% and often leave drinking water stripped of its nutrients.

 It is important to remember that water with dissolved impurities may also be coupled with high microbiological contamination, which needs an effective disinfection technology to eliminate.
 UV is a proven method of disinfection and destroys 99.99% of bacteria and microorganisms present in the water.
 These microorganisms lead to serious water borne diseases such as Typhoid, Dysentery, Gastroenteritis and Hepatitis in the short term.